jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 }
 ```

 The model instantiated on the other side is determined by the `_model_name`, `_model_module`, and `_model_version` keys in `state`.
 These are shorthand for a model attribute specification.
-The version is a semver range, and the companion model will have a version in the semver range.
 Any unspecified keys will be take on the default values given in the relevant model specification.

 Any view for the model will check to make sure that it understands the version of the model specification.
 The view fields can be set when the model is initialized.